-Recent legislation commonly known as the Tax Act, significantly revises the Code.
-The Tax Act, as amended by the CARES Act, among other things, reduces the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, repeals the alternative minimum tax for corporations, limits the tax deduction for interest expense to 30% (50% for taxable years beginning in 2019 or 2020) of adjusted taxable income (except for certain small businesses), limits the deduction in taxable years beginning after December 31, 2020, for NOLs carried forward from taxable years beginning after December 31, 2017, eliminates net operating loss carrybacks for NOLs generated in taxable years beginning after December 31, 2020, and modifies or repeals many business deductions and credits.
-Our financial statements included elsewhere in this periodic report reflect the effects of the Tax Act based on current guidance.
-However, there remain uncertainties and ambiguities in the application of certain provisions of the Tax Act and, as a result, we made certain judgments and assumptions in the interpretation thereof.
+Recent legislation commonly known as the Tax Act, as amended by the CARES Act, among other things, reduces the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limits the tax deduction for interest expense and modifies or repeals many business deductions and credits.
 The U.S. Treasury Department and the Internal Revenue Service, or the IRS, may issue further guidance on how the provisions of the Tax Act will be applied or otherwise administered, which may differ from our current interpretation.
 In addition, the Tax Act could be subject to potential amendments and technical corrections, any of which could materially lessen or increase certain adverse impacts of the legislation on us.
-Additionally, the new administration in the United States and congressional decisions made in the near future may result in increased corporate tax.
-For example, President Biden has proposed increasing the corporate tax rate to 28%.
+Additionally, the current administration in the United States and congressional decisions made in the near future may result in increased corporate tax.
+For example, the current administration has proposed increasing the corporate tax rate, among other changes.
 If enacted, such legislation may increase the amount of tax we may owe in future taxable years, which may adversely impact our business.